 Let’s get started with some of the main advantages and disadvantages of Bitcoin Technology.

 What is Bitcoin?

-Amid such tumultuous atmosphere, on 18th August 2008, a domain name, ‘www.bitcoin.org’ was registered.
+Amid such a tumultuous atmosphere, on 18th August 2008, a domain name, ‘www.bitcoin.org’ was registered.
 Till now no-one could find out who registered the domain name.
 After two weeks, an individual (or a group of people) named Satoshi Nakamoto published a 9-page document.
 In that document, Nakamoto introduced ‘bitcoin’, a peer-to-peer electronic cash system.

 No-one paid heed to Nakamoto since people were dealing with the unprecedented crash in the stock market.
 Moreover, people didn’t think that kind of system would scale.

-A few months later, on 3rd January 2009, the first ever 50 bitcoins were released.
+A few months later, on 3rd January 2009, the first-ever 50 bitcoins were released.
 And that was the beginning of a new form of money, the money that could change the way we look at the economy of the world.